Isa Boletini: Flag of Isa Boletini

 The flag of Isa Boletini was used for the first time at the Assembly of Isniq in 1910.
 It was later raised on top of a hill in Visekovc and on 12 August 1912, Boletini with thirty of his men, carried it through the streets of Skopje, which at the time was part of the Vilayet of Kosovo.

-The same flag was used in Vlorë, when Boletini and a cavalry of four hundred fighters entered the city on the day Albania declared its independence.
+The same flag was used in Vlorë, when Boletini and a cavalry of 400 fighters entered the city on the day Albania declared its independence.

-Legacy
+Assessment and legacy

 Boletini was tall, well-built, and strong, with great reputation, whose deeds of bravery and escapes from Turks and Serbs had become legends in Albania.
-He was noted for always wearing the traditional Albanian white cap (qeleshe) and national dress.
+He was noted for always wearing the traditional Albanian qeleshe white cap and national dress.
 He is considered one of Albania's greatest patriots and heroes.
-His ideas influenced the likes of Midhat Frashëri and prominent Albanian nationalists.
+His ideas influenced the likes of Mid'hat Frashëri and prominent Albanian nationalists.
 During the airplane meeting in Podgorica on 24 June 1934, pilot Tadija Sondermajer wore a Montenegrin dress and the flintlock of Boletini.